-*At each swim team event, please check in with the volunteer coordinator, Karen Chapman, so your hours are counted.
-Please reach out with any questions to email@example.com
+*At each swim team event, please check in with the volunteer coordinator, Karen Chapman, so we know your spot is covered.
+Please reach out with any questions to firstname.lastname@example.org

 Q. Why are volunteers needed?